WSQS/blog/_code/CppCon/2021/the_foundation_of_cpp_atomics.md

 SC(Sequential Consistency) is a subset of TSO execution.

 TSO do not support ordering between a store and a subsequent load.

+ref:A Primer on Memory Consistency and Cache Coherence

+// TODO:Further is about hardware skip